abynim/sketch-artboard-notes/README.md

-# sketch-artboard-notes
+# Sketch Artboard Notes
-A minimal plugin to add notes to artboards in Sketch
+Add notes to your artboards in Sketch.

 Icon by [Matthew Skiles](https://twitter.com/matthewskiles)